-AT&T's talks of potential T-Mobile asset sale reportedly falterAlex Wagner - Deputy Managing Editor, News Desk
+AT&T's talks of potential T-Mobile asset sale reportedly falterAlex Wagner - Editorial Director of News and Content

 Over the past month or so, we've watched AT&T's proposed acquisition of T-Mobile hit a few stumbling blocks, leaving many to wonder what AT&T might be planning in order to help save the deal.
 Rumors began to surface about talks between AT&T and Leap Wireless about a potential T-Mobile asset sale to help get federal approval of the merger, but tonight a new report has emerged suggesting that those talks have stalled.
 According to sources speaking with the Wall Street Journal, AT&T had been in "serious discussions" with Leap to divest more than 30 percent of the deal's value.
 However, those negotiations have recently gone cold due to concerns that the Department of Justice would still be opposed to the deal even if a major asset sale occurred, says the WSJ's sources.
 It's also reported that Dish Network, MetroPCS and foreign buyers have also been in the running for a potential asset deal with AT&T.